-They built the organ for the Royal Memorial Chapel at Sandhurst and reconstructed the organ in Hong Kong Cathedral.
 The firm was still trading under its original name as recently as 1969.

 Musical visitors to this site might like to try out this traditional Northumbrian air, originally called “Blackett O’ Wylam”, and presumably dedicated to Christopher Blackett or his descendants.

 Of course there have been many musical Blacketts: